Fred Winter Boodles Handicap Hurdle Predictions, Betting Tips & Odds (Cheltenham 2021 - DAY 1)

 What time is the Boodles Handicap Hurdle?

-The Fred Winter Handicap Hurdle (renamed Boodles Juvenile Hurdle this year) is the 6th race run on Day 1 of the Cheltenham Festival.
-That falls on Tuesday March 15, 2022 and the official starting time is 4:50pm.
+The Fred Winter Handicap Hurdle (renamed Boodles Juvenile Hurdle) is the 6th race run on Day 1 of the Cheltenham Festival.
+That falls on Tuesday March 11, 2025 and the official starting time is 4:40pm.

 How many obstacles are jumped in the Boodles Handicap Hurdle?